jdreaver/rust-os/README.md

 ## TODO

 - Filesystem
+  - Don't require locking filesystem while iterating over file blocks and directories.
+Have a method that locks the block storage reader very briefly to submit the block request and then wait for the response.
+Then, once we have a response, lock for the next request, etc. Requires some redesign if the `iter_*` methods in `ext2`.
+Maybe we need explicit locking on the internal `block_reader`, or we just say that `block_reader` is never `&mut` so it forces it to use a SpinLock under the hood (is burying a spinlock like that dangerous?)
+  - VFS design:
+    - Have concrete structs for e.g. inode, superblock, direntry etc. Have a field that is a `dyn` pointer (via `Arc`?) back to an actual implementation to do something with the inode.
+Then we have a "witness" to what specific filesystem the inode is from.
   - Abstract path traversal code, and do it in VFS (need an interface over ext2?)
   - Once VFS is implemented, add a sysfs with things like processes, pci devices, virtio devices, memory info, etc.
 - Serial port: